 We tend to make the assumption that our trees can take care of themselves.
-After all, they’ve lived outside for all this time – just as they do in the woods!
-They clearly manage just fine without human intervention, so why should you need to do anything to help keep your trees safe in the winter?
-Unfortunately, this point of view is a little short-sighted.
-Sure: trees are perfectly capable of surviving (and thriving) without human intervention!
-In fact, they often tend to prefer it!
-The problem is that the trees in your home don’t have that option.
-They have already been “intervened with” and there is no going back now.
+After all, they’ve lived outside for all this time – just as they do in nature!
+They clearly manage just fine without human intervention, so why should you do anything to help keep your trees safe in the winter?

 How to Keep Your Trees Safe in the Winter